No matter what issue or country around the world tugs at your heart, Salesian Missions supports what you care about most.

 Salesian Missions build hospitals, schools and youth centers as well as community infrastructure support for electricity and water when needed.
 In Bolivia, a new hydro-electrical station built in partnership with Salesian Missions and the community is providing electricity for many places in the regions of Cochabamba and La Paz.

-Salesian Missions care for the sick through 216 clinics and hospitals located mostly in rural areas.
+Salesian Missions cares for the sick in nearly 100 clinics and hospitals located mostly in rural areas.
 Leprosy, also known as Hansen’s disease has been part of their concern for the sick for well over 100 years.
 Salesian Mission leper hospitals and leprosy control programs are found in Brazil, Colombia, India, Thailand, Macao and a number of nations in Africa.
 HIV/ AIDS prevention programs are also part of the Salesian Missions work in Africa.
 Dental programs and other necessary health services can also be found in many of the countries that have Salesian Missions programs.

 With Salesian Missions global reach, they are perfectly positioned to aid in emergency relief during times of natural disasters, traumatic circumstances and civil war.
 Salesian Missions programs can be found relieving famine in Africa, assisting flood victims in India, offering refugee assistance in Europe and feeding undernourished children in the Philippines and in the slums of Haiti.